For High School and College Bound youth

 Foss Waterway Seaport Museum

 The Foss Waterway Seaport Museum has a number of educational programs for all ages of children.
 The museum also offers classroom field trips.
-For more information, see https://fosswaterwayseaport.org/education-programs/ or call (253) 272-2750.
+For more information, visit the Foss Waterway Seaport Museum website or call 253-272-2750.

 Mapping ocean currents with rubber ducks